Acorns Review: A Simple Way to Help Your Savings Grow

 From Bret Harper on TrustPilot:

-The rating even worse at the Better Business Bureau.
-The BBB hasn’t officially rated Acorns (listed as Acorns Grow), but the reviews give it a collective 1.18 out of 5 stars.
+The rating worse at the Better Business Bureau.
+The BBB rated Acorns as F and the reviews give it a collective 1.1 out of 5 stars.

 BBB Member Elise S left this review: